 Don’t apply for just any job this summer.
 Apply for a job that will set you on a path toward your future career.
 When you work at a Girl Scouts Western Pennsylvania camp this summer, you’ll build your resume with outdoor certifications and real-life leadership, communication, and problem-solving experiences employers are looking for—all while getting paid to fill your summer with travel, camping, overnight trips, rock climbing, ziplining, horseback riding, archery, swimming, new friendships, and unforgettable memories.
 Plus, meals, housing, and laundry are all included while you’re at camp.

-We offer eight weeks of overnight (resident) camp at three Girl Scouts Western Pennsylvania camp locations that cater to different age groups and activity specialties to help suit your professional development needs: Camp Conshatawba in Summerhill, Cambria County, Camp Hawthorne Ridge in Girard, Erie County, and Camp Skymeadow in Avonmore, Armstrong County.
-We also offer five weeks of day camp at Camp Redwing in Renfrew, Butler County.
+We offer eight weeks of overnight camp at two Girl Scouts Western Pennsylvania camp locations that cater to different age groups and activity specialties to help suit your professional development needs: Camp Conshatawba in Summerhill, Cambria County, and Camp Skymeadow in Avonmore, Armstrong County.
+We also offer six weeks of day camp at Camp Hawthorne Ridge in Girard, Erie County, and Camp Redwing in Renfrew, Butler County.

 Assistant Camp Director—Assists the camp director in the administration of the camp.
 Helps to plan and carry out staff training and supervises all staff.
 Minimum age required is 21.
 View full description.

-Healthcare Manager—Under minimal supervision, provide safe and effective healthcare for each camper and participant by directly supervising all healthcare needs, work with Camp Director, administrative team, and unit staff to monitor camper and participant well-being, and assists with parent communication in relation to the well-being and healthcare needs of each camper and participant.
+Healthcare Manager—Under minimal supervision, provide safe and effective healthcare for each camper and participant by directly supervising all healthcare needs, working with Camp Director, administrative team, and unit staff to monitor camper and participant well-being, and assisting with parent communication in relation to the well-being and healthcare needs of each camper and participant.
 View full description.

 Lifeguard—ensures the safety of campers and staff during all aquatic activities.
 Current Lifeguard Certification required.
 Certification or re-certification training may be available.
 Minimum age required is 18.
 View full description.